kokkytos/geographer/content/Challenges in the Geo-Processing of Big Soil Spatial Data.md

 Category: Δημοσιεύσεις
 slug: challenges-in-the-geo-processing-of-big-soil-spatial-data
 Tags:  big data , data sharing , ESDAC , European soil observatory , soil policy
+summary: This study addressed a critical resource—soil—through the prism of processing big data at the continental scale.
+Rapid progress in technology and remote sensing has majorly improved data processing on extensive spatial and temporal scales.
+Here, the manuscript presents the results of a systematic effort to geo-process and analyze soil-relevant data.
 ---

 Liakos, L.; Panagos, P. Challenges in the Geo-Processing of Big Soil Spatial Data.
 Land 2022, 11, 2287. [https://doi.org/10.3390/land11122287](https://doi.org/10.3390/land11122287)